Karewan/KnHttpPhp/README.md

 // Get the user agent
 $userAgent = $req->getUserAgent();

-// Adding one header to the request
+// Set one header to the request
 $req->setHeader("Api-Key", "xxx");

+// Remove one header to the request
+$req->setHeader("Api-Key", null);

-// Adding multi headers to the request
+// Set multiple headers to the request
 $req->setHeaders([
 	"Api-Key" => "xxx",
 	"X-Proto" => "CustomProto"